 where the multiplier is 0.001 for revenue goal and 0.0075 for non-revenue goal

 In the current reporting system, the Conversion Rate of a variation is taken from the test report.
 Say it is 2.5%, the threshold of caring will be: 0.025 * 0.001 * 100 = 0.0025.
-Hence for the variation to be a winner, it’s potential loss must be below 0.0025, and the Probability to be best is above 95%
+Hence for the variation to be a winner, its potential loss must be below 0.0025, and the Probability to be best is greater than or equal to 95%

 When is a Winner Retracted in VWO?